JanMStraub/CV-Fish-Abundance/README.md

 For the lecture 'Computer Vision' at the University of Heidelberg, Germany, this repository is going to be updated.
 The datasets that we used in out project are the Fish4Knowledge sets for [fish detection and fish species recognition](http://www.perceivelab.com/datasets).
-Other fish related datasets can be found [here](https://globalwetlandsproject.org/computer-vision-resources-fish-classification-datasets/) or [here](https://github.com/Callmewuxin/fish4konwledge/tree/master).
+Other fish related datasets can be found [here](https://globalwetlandsproject.org/computer-vision-resources-fish-classification-datasets/) or [here](https://github.com/Callmewuxin/fish4konwledge/tree/master) or [here](https://public.roboflow.com/object-detection/aquarium).

 ## Making Frames from Videos